SEO Accessibility Resource

-Led by Caroline Desrosiers, the team of writers at Scribely craft premium alt text descriptions and audio for accessibility.
-If you need an example of their work, you can check out my blog post on Creating a Simple & Stylish Report Using Google Data Studio.
-For many SEOs, we have (yes, I’m including myself in this) have incorrectly filled the alt text field for SEO purposes; however, the alt text field is for accessibility, not SEO.
+- Scribely: Led by Caroline Desrosiers, the team of writers at Scribely crafts premium alt text descriptions and audio for accessibility.
+If you need an example of their work, you can check out my blog post on Creating a Simple SEO Report Using Google Looker Studio.
+Many SEOs (and I’m including myself in this) have incorrectly filled the alt text field for SEO purposes; however, the alt text field is for accessibility, not SEO.
 The Scribely team is affordable, plus you’ll be making your media more accessible.

-The team at Equalize Digital do a lot.
+- Equalize Digital: The team at Equalize Digital does a lot.
 They are accessibility experts that create and develop accessible websites and applications.
-Not only that, they host the WordPress Accessibility Meetup AND they created a couple accessibility-related plugins for WordPress.
+Not only that, they host the WordPress Accessibility Meetup AND they created a couple of accessibility-related plugins for WordPress.
 As part of their work, they loop in the very people we are all trying to support for user testing.

-Similarly, the team at Siteimprove practice what they preach.
+- Siteimprove: Similarly, the team at Siteimprove practices what they preach.
 They loop in the very people we are all trying to support.
 One of my long-time clients in the higher education space uses them to help make their website more accessible.
 What I also like about them is that members of their team are on IAAP CPACC Certificants List.

-The Knowbility team does a lot.
-In addition to accessibility auditing, testing, training, and consulting, they also have community programs, they host events, and share accessibility news.
+- Knowbility: The Knowbility team does a lot.
+In addition to accessibility auditing, testing, training, and consulting, they also have community programs, host events, and share accessibility news.
 They are a nonprofit so please consider making a donation.

-Svetlana is an independent B2B accessibility consultant and trailblazer with over 20+ years of professional training and experience in design, technology, and accessibility.
-She can help your business improve accessibility strategies of your mainstream digital products, services, and events, and ensure quality captions, transcripts and other types of communication.
+- Svetlana Kouznetsova (Sveta): Svetlana is an independent B2B accessibility consultant and trailblazer with over 20+ years of professional training and experience in design, technology, and accessibility.
+She can help your business improve accessibility strategies of your mainstream digital products, services, and events, and ensure quality captions, transcripts, and other types of communication.
 Sveta is the author of Sound is Not Enough and an international speaker.
-She presented a TEDx talk on the benefits of high quality captioning.
+She presented a TEDx talk on the benefits of high-quality captioning.